ajfranzoia/docsync/README.md

 <br/>

 For the scroll position update flow I decided to store the current position in memory for the sake of simplicity and since there would be a single instance of the app.
-For a more complex solution, it could be stored in a mongodb or redis database.
-When a user logs in, the current position is received as well.
+For a more complex solution, it could be stored in a persistent or in-memory database.
+When a user logs in, the current position is sent as well.

 To prevent a constant updating of the scroll position while a user is still scrolling (since the ```scroll``` event is triggered more than once), I added a debounce on top of to the listener function.
 This meant: if a user stops scrolling, it will wait a certain amount of time to trigger the update function; if during that time the user scrolls again, that timer is reset.
 I extracted the debounce code from https://remysharp.com/2010/07/21/throttling-function-calls and later modified it.
 After trying different delays, decided that 300ms would be an acceptable value for a good user experience.
-Nevertheless, this value can be configured by editing the property ```readingDebounceDelay``` in ```frontend/app_config```.
+Nevertheless, this value can be configured by editing the property ```readingDebounceDelay``` in ```frontend/appConfig.js```.

 Example of usage of the debounce function:
 ```javascript